hadriane/cicd_pipeline_java/steps/steps_aws.md

     9. Click **Next: Add Tags** then **Add Tag**
     10. Modify the values for **Add Tags** as below
         1. **Key**: "Name"
-        2. **Name**: as described in the "Security Group Name / Tag" column in the table above
+        2. **Value**: as described in the "Security Group Name / Tag" column in the table above
     10. Click **Next: Configure Security Group**
     11. Select the Security Group **Name** matching the server you are creating now
     12. Click **Review and Launch**